MEMBER STORIES

 So, do you want to be known for being eco-friendly, inclusive, transparent, empowering, down-to-earth?
 Consider your keywords at every step of your marketing cycle, from picking your brand colours and selecting stock photos, to naming your products and services, and communicating with your audience on and offline.

-Sophie's tips on how a business owner can style their brand and delight their ideal clients
+Sophie's tips on how to style your brand and delight your ideal clients

-Make clarity your priority.
-The best way to attract your ideal target audience (and repel those who aren't the right fit) is to make it crystal clear what you stand for through everything you share online, so be strict with yourself and only post the work you want more of and talk about things that align with your core values (this goes for your website too!)
+The best way to attract your ideal target audience (and repel those who aren't the right fit) is to make it crystal-clear what you stand for through everything you share online.

-Under-promise and over-deliver!
 This could be popping an unexpected free gift or hand-written note into your order parcels or delivering your branding files or wedding photos earlier than you said you would.
-You could also invest in small but thoughtful gifts to send to new clients to express your excitement about working together; the more personal to them, the better!
+You could also invest in small but thoughtful gifts to send to new clients to express your excitement about working together.
+The more personal to them, the better!

 Sophie Carefull